 There are so many choices — and the pizzas look on their face to be small — so you’ll be tempted to get multiples.
 Be careful, though, as even the hungriest among us have been filled by a single (soul) slice.
 If you have to pick just one, go with the best-selling black-eyed pea pizza, which Lewis says tastes like meat when it’s on his biscuit crust (and if you order with no cheese, it’s also vegan).

 There are also a decent number of salads and sides, all of which are very good (especially the grit sticks!
 Gotta love grits you can eat with your hands).
 But if you’re going to Soul Slice, you should really get a slice, you know?
-Lewis told Nosh this week that next up for Soul Slice are lunch hours starting in September, and a happy hour deal that starts the week of Aug.
-22 with a pizza and pint for $15.
+Lewis told Nosh that the restaurant will start lunch hours in September, and is planning a happy hour deal with a pizza and pint for $15.
 Reservations are recommended for a seat in the dining room, and takeout or delivery are options, too.

 401 13th St. (between Broadway and Franklin Street), Oakland